PeJiR/Dashboard-tailwind/README.md

 --->
 ## Project description:

-The challenge is to build out this landing page.
+The challenge is to build out alanding page.

 The only JavaScript used is for the color theme toggle.

-Your users should be able to:
+The users should be able to:
 - Toggle color theme to their preference
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page